 |The idea that animals have rights is a meme.

-Apart from the physical, one of the greatest differences between memes and viruses is that a great many memes, quite probably the vast majority, are beneficial to the hosting animals while viruses are almost always harmful.
+Apart from the physical, one of the greatest differences between memes and viruses is that a great many memes, quite probably the vast majority, are beneficial to the hosting animals while viruses are usually harmful.

 Language is perhaps the meme we use more often than any other.